 Vinomondo Winery is located at 4505 Lakeshore Rd. in Fort Gratiot, Michigan.

 in Fort Gratiot is a relatively new venture for husband and wife owners Brett and Jackie Scharnhorst, who purchased the business nearly a year ago in September 2022.

-The couple were longtime patrons of Vinomondo and, after hearing the previous owners were retiring, they decided to keep their favorite establishment going themselves, with a few unique additions.
+The couple were longtime patrons of Vinomondo and, after retiring, they decided to keep their favorite establishment going themselves, with a few unique additions.

 “To the best of my knowledge, Vinomondo is the only winery, at least in the thumb region, but quite possibly in all of southeastern Michigan, that allows customers to come in and bottle their own wine,” Brett Scharnhorst says.

 Customers doing their own bottling can either purchase a full batch (28 bottles) or a split batch (15 bottles) of their favorite blend.
 The Scharnhorsts order all the necessary materials, and after about a two-month fermentation period, customers are called in to start their bottling process.

 “It just makes for a very fun, social atmosphere,” he says.
 “I think that's one of the things that has really been an endearing, and enduring, aspect of Vinomondo.”

 Another first for Vinomondo, the Scharnhorsts have also developed a series of proprietary blends along with a selection of in-house brews for customers who prefer hops over grapes.

 With one fully indoor and one partial outdoor tasting room, Vinomondo can host visitors year-round.
 But regardless of the season, Brett Scharnhorst says the winery’s welcoming and open atmosphere is sure to make customers feel at home.